rickkas7/DebounceSwitchRK/README.md

 ### Callbacks

 This library uses a thread and a callback approach.
-Even if the GPIO are polled (as is typically events using a callback.
+Even if the GPIO are polled (as is typically the case for hardware GPIO connected to the MCU), you will be notified of debounced press and tap events using a callback.

 The callback has this prototype: